-Electronic Drafting
+DRFT 075 Electronic Drafting

-Prerequisite: DRFT 050 and DRFT 045.
-Course Advisory: SCC minimum English and Math standards.
+Prerequisite: DRFT 045 with a minimum grade of C. Course Advisory: SCC minimum English and Math standards.
 Designed for drafters to develop skill in reading and drawing plans related to electronics.
-Topics include, terminology, component identification, schematic symbols, cable drawings, electro-mechanical design, and basic printed circuit board design.
-Two hours lecture, four hours lab.
+Topics include, terminology, component identification, schematic symbols, cable drawings, electro-mechanical design from the electronic perspective.
+Special emphasis is placed on basic printed circuit board design.
+Students will design through-hole and surface mount printed circuit boards.
+Two hours lecture, three hours lab.

-Blueprint Reading
+DRFT 079 Blueprint Reading

 Course Advisory: SCC minimum English and Math standards.
-Designed to provide understanding and interpretation of a variety of blueprints.
-Emphasizes the ability to recognize and identify modern industrial blueprints and architectural blueprints.
-Includes basic development of freehand sketching abilities.
-Three hours lecture, one hour lab.
+Designed to provide an understanding and interpretation of a variety of blueprints.
+Emphasizes the ability to recognize and identify features of mechanical blueprints and architectural blueprints.
+Also includes basic development of freehand sketching abilities.
+Two and one-half hours lecture, one and one-half hours lab.

-Civil Drafting I
+DRFT 080 Civil Drafting I

-Prerequisite: DRFT 050 and DRFT 045.
-Course Advisory: SCC minimum English and Math standards; IT 151 recommended.
-Introductory course in civil drawing with emphasis on land division, breakdown of survey notes, office procedures and related math computations.
-Included is an introductory unit on modern CAD applications, as applied to preliminary and final maps.
-Two hours lecture, four hours lab.
+Prerequisite: DRFT 045 with a minimum grade of C. Course Advisory: IT 151 with a minimum grade of C. SCC minimum English and Math standards.
+An introductory course in civil drawing with emphasis on land division, breakdown of survey notes, office procedures and related math computations.
+Includes instruction in a variety of industry standard maps, including subdivision maps, assessors parcel maps and topographic maps.
+Two hours lecture, three hours lab.

-DRFT 085

-Civil Drafting II
+DRFT 085 Civil Drafting II

-Prerequisite: DRFT 080; IT 151.
-Course Advisory: SCC minimum English and Math standards.
+Prerequisite: DRFT 080 with a minimum grade of C. Course Advisory: IT 151 with a minimum grade of C; SCC minimum English and Math standards.
 Designed for the advanced civil drafting student with emphasis on computer programs and experience compatible with the industry standards.
-Includes the study of plan and profile, cross-section and earth-work calculations.
-Two hours lecture, four hours lab.
+Includes the study of plan and profile, cross-section and earthwork calculations.
+Two hours lecture, three hours lab.